johnno1962/injectionforxcode/README.md

 dead code from the long and winding road injection has taken to get to this point.
 This is now the only project you need to build.
 After building, restart Xcode and check for the new items at the end of the "Product" menu.

-Code for the previous obsolete version of the plugin is as follows:

-__ObjCpp:__ A type of "Foundation++" set of C++ classes I use for operators on common objects.

-__Injection:__ The original application which worked alongside Xcode as submitted to Apple

-__InjectionPlugin:__ The plugin source packaging the application for use inside Xcode

-__InjectionInstallerIII:__ an installer application for the Xcode plugin.

 ## Source Files/Roles: